Introduction to Understanding Section 287(g): What It Means for U.S. Immigration

 Key Takeaways

-- Section 287(g) allows local police to enforce federal immigration laws.
+- Section 287(g) allows local law enforcement to enforce immigration laws.

 Conclusion